Lyononthemoon/GROMACS4molecules/README.md

 ## 5. Create and Edit the .itp file

-## 6. Build the initial configuration by using Packmol (recommended)
+## 6. Build the initial configuration by using Packmol (Recommended)

 `Packmol < input.inp`

+or usage the `gmx insert-molecules` command line

 ## 7. Run GROMACS